nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_subscription-search.md

 ### Research

-The **research** feature displays read-only overview of the subscription.
+The **research** feature displays a read-only overview of the subscription.
 You can view account information, digital subscription information, and search the account's history of events, filtering the events by type and time.
 This feature does not start a call.

 ### Start Call